RespectMathias/VLSMistique/README.md

-### Features
+### Key Features 💡

-* Easy to use interface
-* Calculates subnets using a given IP, the amount of subnets and hosts for each subnet
+* **Effortless Subnet Calculations:** Simply enter the IP address, the desired number of subnets, and the number of hosts for each subnet, and let VLSMistique work its magic!
-* Windows-based application
+* **Stunning User Interface:** The ModernWPF, MicaWPF, and CommunityToolkit.MVVM libraries provide a sleek and contemporary look, making subnet calculations a visually delightful experience.
+* **Windows Compatibility:** Seamlessly integrates with your Windows environment for a smooth and hassle-free experience.
+* **Time-Saving:** Say goodbye to manual subnet calculations and let VLSMistique save you valuable time and effort.

 #### Windows 11 Mica themes
 ![scr_light](images/screenshot_light.png)